Exergetic Port-Hamiltonian Systems Modeling Language: Introduction

-More closely related to our work, another line of research uses the theory of operads to define a graphical syntax which supports hierarchical (de-)composition, see~\cite{ 2020BaezFoleyMoellerPollard, 2021FoleyBreinerSubrahmanianDusel }.
-Operads organize formal operations with finitely many inputs (subsystems) and one output (composite system), see~\cite{2004Leinster,2016Yau}.
-As proposed in~\cite{2022LohmayerLeyendecker1}, the EPHS syntax, is based on the operad of undirected wiring diagrams, which initially appeared in~\cite{2013Spivak}, together with its relational semantics used to express database queries, see also~\cite{2014Spivak,2018Yau,2020BreinerPollardSubrahmanianMarie}.
-In a similar lane, directed wiring diagrams are used to formalize nested systems of Moore machines and ODEs with outputs, see~ \cite{ 2015VagnerSpivakLerman, 2019SchultzSpivakVasilakopoulou }.
-A combination of dynamical systems based on directed and undirected wiring diagrams is presented in~\cite{ 2020Libkind, 2021LibkindBaasPattersonFairbanks }.
-The composition of lossless port-Hamiltonian systems was recently studied from a categorical perspective in~\cite{2022Lynch}.
+Another line of research uses the theory of operads to define a graphical syntax that supports hierarchical (de-)composition (see, e.g.,~\cite{ 2020BaezFoleyMoellerPollard, 2021FoleyBreinerSubrahmanianDusel }).
+Operads organize formal operations with finitely many inputs (subsystems) and one output (composite system) (see, e.g.,~\cite{2004Leinster,2016Yau}).
+As proposed in~\cite{2022LohmayerLeyendecker1}, the EPHS syntax, is based on the operad of undirected wiring diagrams, which initially appeared in~\cite{2013Spivak}, together with a relational semantics used to express database queries, see also~\cite{2014Spivak,2018Yau}.
+Directed wiring diagrams have been used to formalize nested systems of Moore machines and ODEs with inputs and outputs~ \cite{ 2015VagnerSpivakLerman, 2019SchultzSpivakVasilakopoulou }.
+A framework for discrete and continuous dynamical systems with directed and undirected notions of composition is presented in~\cite{2021LibkindBaasPattersonFairbanks}.
+The composition of lossless PHS is studied from a categorical perspective in~\cite{2022Lynch}.